edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 -   Delete the value associated with the variable.
 -   Manipulate the value associated with the variable.

-    **Example:** Use regular expressions to change the value associated with the rule variable.
+    **Example:** Use regular expressions to change the value associated with the feature variable.

 A brief description for each delimiter is provided below.